While I was at it, I checked whether she was here too.

 Look at my boy Jayden.

-Two members of his future harem already in his class…
+Two future members of his harem were already in his class.

 As expected of the protagonist.

 "What happened to your cheek?"
-I asked Jayden, playing dumb.
+I asked Jayden, pretending I didn't know.
 I had to at least look like a decent friend.

 "Hmph!
-If you knew what happened, Edward!"
+As if you don't know, Edward!"
 Milleia puffed her cheeks, still angry.

 She was way too dangerous.